-Jeff Schwartz is Chair of the Creditors’ Rights, Insolvency & Business Bankruptcy group at Much Shelist.
-For over 25 years, Jeff just has focused on bankruptcy law and spends his time representing creditors and debtors in out-of-court restructurings and bankruptcy cases.
-Jeff has been recognized as an Illinois Super Lawyer (2005-2019), a Leading Lawyer in Bankruptcy and Workout Law (2004-2019) and ranked as a Best Lawyer in America (2008-2019).
+Jeff is Chair of the Creditors’ Rights, Insolvency & Business Bankruptcy group at Much Shelist where he represents debtors and creditors in out-of-court restructurings and bankruptcy cases.
+Jeff has been recognized as an Illinois Super Lawyer (2005-2020), a Leading Lawyer in Bankruptcy and Workout Law (2004-2020) and ranked as a Best Lawyer in America (2008-2020).

 Jeff CARES.
-He started with the CARE program over 15 years ago and in addition to his responsibilities as Vice President of Community Outreach, he has presented to well over 70 classrooms and talked with well over a thousand students.
-Jeff has seen firsthand how poor financial decisions made by young people can have a negative effect on their lives and even lead to bankruptcy.
-He strongly believes the CARE program can teach students how to better make informed financial decisions (whether it be the use of creditor cards or with student loans), and that these informed decisions will have a positive impact on their future.
+He started with the CARE program over 15 years ago and in addition to his responsibilities as Vice President of Community Outreach, he has presented to over 80 classrooms and talked with well over a thousand students.
+Jeff strongly believes the CARE program can teach students how to better make informed financial decisions (whether it be the use of creditor cards or with student loans), and that these informed decisions will have a positive impact on their future.

 Raj Prazad Co-VP, Technology